 SUD Policy Advocacy Training Program

 The University of Southern California (USC) Keck School of Medicine will lead a policy advocacy training course for members of and/or individuals working with Tribal and Urban AIAN communities in California.
 The goal of the online training is to teach effective approaches to engage local, state, federal, and Tribal policymakers about substance use disorder (SUD)-related community needs.
 The SUD Policy Advocacy Training Program will focus on using data-informed approaches to enhance advocacy messaging, leverage stakeholder opportunities, and tailor concrete policy proposals for targeted audiences.
-In addition, the USC Keck School of Medicine is conducting an evaluation of the AIAN organizations funded by the Tribal and Urban Indian Community Defined Best Practices program.
-Lastly, they will be working with AIAN-serving MAT providers to understand the facilitators and barriers involved in implementing and maintaining a MAT program.

 - USC TMAT website and project contact: Claradina Soto